joakimsk/hisas2040-tools/README.md

 ## Usage click_crop.py
 Target cropping, opens an image in full resolution.
 Click on an object to make an roi, saved as roi_x.png.
 Press q on keyboard to quit.

+## Usage click_crop_tk.py
+Target cropping, opens an image in full resolution.
+Click on an object to make an roi, saved as roi_x.png, and a csv-file with ROIs.

 ## Sample data
 This project contains sample data gathered by Institute of Marine Research using a Kongsberg Munin+ 1500m AUV with a Kongsberg HiSAS 2040 synthetic aperture sonar.